pelican-plugins/graphviz/README.md

 - `GRAPHVIZ_COMPRESS`: Compress the resulting SVG XML to an image (defaults to `True`).
 Without compression, more SVG features are available, for instance including clickable URLs inside the Graphviz diagram.

-The values above can be overriden for each individual block using the syntax below:
+The values above can be overridden for each individual block using the syntax below:

 ```markdwon
 ..graphviz [key=val, ...] dot
 ```
 The allowed keys are `html-element`, `image-class`, and `compress`.
-For the later, the value can be either `yes` or `no`.
+For the latter, the value can be either `yes` or `no`.

 Output Image Format